new92/IGFI/README.md

   cd InstagramFollowers
   cd V<and the version you want to use.
 Example: cd V1   Available versions: 1/2/3>
-  python -m pip install requirements.txt python3 mainV<and the name of the folder.
+  python -m pip install requirements.txt python mainV<and the name of the folder.
 Example: python3 mainV1.py>.py
 ```